TNONTANT/Neural-net-from-scratch-Lunar-landing/README.md

 NeuralNetHolder.py
 - Foward propergation, this file will work with others game logic file in gamecode repo to make game play automatically.

-all graph figure of this project are in presentation file (PDF)
+all graph figure of this project are in individual_presentation.pdf

 Result below